Nuku/Flexible-Survival/CONTRIBUTING.md

 ## 10. Make your changes!
 Now whenever you make changes in Atom, you should be able to then open Inform and re-compile the game to test it.
 You can do it in the Inform editor by clicking `Go` or to export it to another interpreter with `Release`.
 Compiling takes a very long time!
 Expect to wait 5-20 minutes!

+## 11. Compiler Fixes Added 2/3/2025
+Please refer to this section if you're having trouble compiling your game through inform 7.
+Visit the discord at https://discord.com/invite/gZG2nw6 and go to the pin (the pushpin icon at the top of the page) within the FS-Singleplayer channel that starts with 'This pertains to issues with compiling the game through inform 7:'.
+Follow the steps outlined there and it should fix your compiler!

+Don't forget to hit the release button to get your very own gblorb within the release folder in documents>inform>materials>release!
+(This is the same file type that the FS blog gives you to run the game!)
+With this you can test all your changes.

-## 11. Record your changes and submit a Pull Request!
+## 12. Record your changes and submit a Pull Request!
 Open GitHub Desktop and review your changes.
 Write a summary (i.e. title, like `Adding new scenes to Sarah`) and a longer description listing the types of changes you made.
 Then click `Commit to master` to save it to your local repository.
 Click `Push origin` to move your changes from your local repository to your online fork.

 Click on Branch -> Create pull request.
 It will open the GitHub site to compare your fork changes to the official Flexible Survival repository.
 Click on the `Create pull request` button on the GitHub site.